dcos/dcos-e2e/src/cli/DESIGN.md

 ### doctor

-Tells you about e.g. RAM and Docker for Mac network
+Tells you about e.g. RAM and Docker for Mac network issues.

 ### Create